rocrill/velo_city/README.md

   User stories relating to the Blog:

-  * 7.1 As an user, I want to be able to access blog content with cycling tips and guides so that I can improve my knowledge of cycling and become a better cyclist.
+  * 7.1 As an user, I want to be able to access blog content with cycling tips and guides so that I can improve my knowledge of cycling and become a better cyclist (#31).

 **Feature 8.
 Events Page**